SamR1/FitTrackee/docs/fr/_sources/features/workouts_list.rst.txt

 .. versionchanged:: 1.0.0 added filter on location and radius, map for filtered workouts
 .. versionchanged:: 1.1.0 added filter and sort option on pace

+By default, the last 10 workouts are displayed in the list.

 Users can filter workouts on: